 - The copyright permissions that you receive for including copyright-protected materials in your thesis should be included as appendices in your thesis.

 For more information about writing a manuscript-style thesis, please visit this Manuscript-Style Theses and Dissertations page which includes a section about copyright and related section about co-authored manuscripts.

-Up until the time that your thesis is added to the eCommons@USASK electronic thesis collection, it is considered a private research paper and images can be used without permission as long as they are properly cited and adhere to the university’s Fair Dealing Guidelines.
-However, once your thesis is distributed through the eCommons, permission from the copyright holders of any images or figures used in your thesis is required.
+Up until the time that your thesis is added to the HARVEST electronic research archive, it is considered a private research paper and images can be used without permission as long as they are properly cited and adhere to the university’s Fair Dealing Guidelines.
+However, once your thesis is distributed through the HARVEST, permission from the copyright holders of any images or figures used in your thesis is required.

 The University of British Columbia's copyright website includes useful information for grad students about how to identify copyright holders and where to go to request copyright permission.
 The earlier that you can start the permission request process, the better, as copyright holders can be difficult to find or get a hold of and sometimes they take a long time to respond.
 If you require any assistance, please feel free to contact the Copyright Coordinator.